SarvarKh/ofn-wiki/Testing-and-Rspec-Tips.md

 <h2>Convert specs to Rspec3</h2>
 As you make changes to the test code base, you are encouraged to convert the syntax to the rspec 3 syntax.
 You can do that by using the transpec tool: https://github.com/yujinakayama/transpec

-<h1>Debug tests</h1>
+<h1>Debugging  tests</h1>

+<h3>Running the browser</h3>

-It may be useful to see a real browser running the specs.
+It may be useful to see a real browser running the whole spec.
 You can also Debug things directly on the browser with this.
 This is how you can do it:

 - open spec/spec_helper.rb

-- remove the word headless
+- remove the word `headless`
 - done! you can add a "byebug" entry in your spec to get the test execution to stop at some point

+<h3>Viewing a screenshot</h3>

+You can also view a screenshot for a specific moment in the test using Capybara's helper method `save_and_open_screenshot`.
+Add that line in any point, run the test, and you'll see a nice screenshot of exactly what Capybara is seeing at that point in the test execution.